-A leading manufacturer of the “StingRay” surveillance technology, used by federal agencies and municipal police departments alike to sweep up vast numbers of cell phone records from people who are simply in the radius of a targeted suspect, has already developed a kit to deploy the technology on aerial vehicles and unmanned aerial vehicles.
+A leading manufacturer of the “StingRay” surveillance technology, used by federal agencies and municipal police departments alike to sweep up vast numbers of cellphone records from people who are simply in the radius of a targeted suspect, has already developed a kit to deploy the technology on aerial vehicles and drones alike.
 This type of deployment may become the next logical step for the industry.

 The use of StingRay technology as it currently stands is already incredibly secretive, with police departments and manufacturers such as Harris Corporation concealing their use of the phone-tracking equipment from the courts through the use of non-disclosure agreements.

 The Department of Homeland Security’s U.S. Customs and Border Protection and the FBI already use planes and drones in areas that are more than 100 miles of the Mexican border to conduct aerial surveillance, and government agencies have been revealed to have been using Cessna planes outfitted with StingRay technology to track suspects.
 The FBI has been resistant to answer even lawmakers’ questions about how many drones it operates and how often they are used.